G6EJD/WeatherUnderground-Weather-Display-on-an-ILI9341-TFT/README.md

 #include <Adafruit_ILI9341.h> // Only v1.02 functions correctly, changes made in 1.03 prevent BMP drawing

 ***** Version7 now works with the latest version 1.0.6 Adafruit GFX library

+Copy the sketch ino to a sketch folder, create a sub-folder called data andcopy the images into the data folder.
+Use the IDE file upload utility to upload the image files, compile and upload the sketch, thats it.